reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 └── settings.gradle
 ```

-Each module is in its own folder with its own Java sources, its own `build.gradle` file, and
+Each module is in a separate folder with Java sources, a `build.gradle` file, and
-its own responsibilities:
+distinct responsibilities:

 * The top-level `build.gradle` file configures build behavior that is shared between all sub-modules so that we don't have
   to duplicate things in the sub-modules.
 * The `configuration` module contains the actual Spring Boot application and any
   Spring Java Configuration that puts together the Spring application context.
 To create the application
-  context, it needs access to the other modules, which each provide certain parts of the application.
+  context, it needs access to the other modules, which each provides certain parts of the application.
   I have also seen this module called `infrastructure` in other contexts.
 * The `common` module provides certain classes that can be accessed by all other modules.
 * The `application` module holds classes that make up the "application layer":